AetherMarina/AetherMarina/README.md

 ### 🧭 Current Explorations

-I am currently exploring **cognitive AI**, **affective computing**, **human-centered evaluation**, and **belief-aware systems** that connect narrative understanding with structured machine reasoning.
+My active research connects narrative understanding with structured machine reasoning, with a focus on **cognitive AI**, **affective computing**, and **belief-aware systems**.
+I explore architectures that interpret not only what people say, but also the behavioral, emotional, and cognitive patterns that emerge across time and context.

-My broader research direction focuses on AI systems that can interpret not only what people say, but also the behavioral, emotional, and cognitive patterns underneath.
+I am currently extending this work into computational cultural heritage, exploring how temporal graphs and AI can help trace, connect, and interpret symbolic meaning across historical and visual sources.

-I am also following emerging research and industry work in human-centered AI, behavioral systems, and affective computing across Southern Europe, particularly in *Malaga, Mallorca, Barcelona and Valencia*.
+I am also following emerging work in human-centered AI, behavioral systems, and affective computing across Southern Europe, particularly in *Malaga, Mallorca, Barcelona and Valencia*.

 ---